nfredmond/DOT-Dashboard/docs/COMMUNITY_INPUT_TOOL.md

 ## Implementation Notes

-- Uses dynamic imports for Leaflet components to ensure proper client-side rendering
+- Uses dynamic imports for Mapbox GL JS components to ensure proper client-side rendering
 - Implements error boundaries to handle map rendering issues
 - Supports geolocation for users to find their current location
-- Provides fallback mechanisms for when Leaflet cannot be loaded
+- Provides fallback mechanisms for when Mapbox GL JS cannot be loaded
 - Ensures organization-specific data isolation in the database
 - Uses optimistic UI updates for better user experience